fenrirbatdorf/Accident_Data_Preprocessing/Notebooks/README.md

 Files beginning with OLD: Previous drafts of programs to use that are not in use for the current version of the experiment.

+one_vs_many_2class: A better version of 2_Class_Splitter that merges classes 1-4 into 2 classes, but keeps all of them as one dataset without dividing into 2 smaller sets

+One_Vs_Many: Notebook to take the version of the dataset with 4 classes, and split into 4 sets of 1 vs many datasets.

 PCA_Process: A hands-on learning file to get used to PCA in Python.

 Pipeline: An as-of-yet unfinished and unused pipeline for the model, to train on the various versions of the reduced dataset.

 PROCESS: An ongoing to-do of versions of the dataset that have been or will be created, as well as any steps needed to do each part of the experiment.